 - For women: if you're buying a new one, try checking out backpacks specifically for your gender, their frames are built specific to your body type and might fit better.

-- Go to an outdoors store that has a wide variety of backpacks, such as REI, MEC, Mountain Hardware, etc. Ask the employees for help and knowledge in choosing one, and aim for something like the ones in the picture below.
+- Go to an outdoors store that has a wide variety of backpacks such as, REI, MEC, Mountain Hardware, etc. Ask the employees for their help in choosing one.

 - Pack clothes that you can mix and match well, and that can layer.